windcloak/WildAdventure/README.md

 There is a fighting system in place where you can fight monsters.

 This game was made following Ryisnow's Youtube [tutorial](https://www.youtube.com/watch?v=G5yr4sekAI0).
+His guide is extremely helpful.

 I did not change UI much.
 However, I did change the public variables to private, as well as change the story around and add some of my own methods.

 ## How to Play